AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 * The query cannot contain more than 15000 tokens
 * The query cannot contain more than 200000 whitespace tokens

-You also need to aware of limitations imposed by GraphQL-Java:
+You also need to aware of:

-* GraphQL-Java will return an field conflict error when your GraphQL query contains fields with the same name in two (or more) models:
+* A field conflict error will be returned when your GraphQL query contains fields with the same name in two (or more) models:

   * So where: